0aoq/Dispute/README.md

 Bad discord clone lol

 What the title says.
-It might work, it might now.
+It might work, it might not, who knows?